My Trip to Cambodia and Vietnam (Part Two)

 Day 7, Hoi An - Da Nang - HueAfter breakfast, we were driven to Hue, which is about 120kms from Hoi An.
 On the way to Hue, we stopped at Cham Museum in Da Nang and China Beach.
-On the other side of China Beach is our home, however we couldn’t see her.
+On the other side of China Beach is our home, however, we couldn’t see her.

 Day 9, Hanoi City TourAfter breakfast, we met our last guide in Vietnam, another handsome young man named Jackie.
-He gave himself this English name because he is the fan of a Chinese movie star-Jackie Chen.
-He is an experienced, knowledgeable and kind guide with lovely smile.
+He gave himself this English name because he is the fan of a Chinese movie star-Jackie, Chen.
+He is an experienced, knowledgeable and kind guide with a lovely smile.
 We visited Ho Chi Minh’s Mausoleum and Stilt House, the One Pillar Pagoda, West Lake, Tran Quoc Pagoda, the Old Quarter and watched the Water Puppet Show accompanied by him.

-Though the 3-hour’s drive from Hanoi to Halong Bay is a little hard to me, the Halong Bay Cruise is indeed one of the greatest highlights of my Vietnam tour: relaxed and closing to the nature.
+Though the 3-hour’s drive from Hanoi to Halong Bay is a little hard to me, the Halong Bay Cruise is indeed one of the greatest highlights of my Vietnam tour: relaxed and closing to nature.

 Activities on the board:

 I always miss the night on the cruise.
 As there is no TV or internet on the ship, we have had the opportunity to lie on the board to count stars.
 It had been such a long time that we were so far from nature and peace.